 Each child will visit the HomeLab once a week with a total of six visits with his/her parent.
 The six visits will be evenly divided into three phases.
 The three phases are the baseline phase (Phase A) and the intervention phases (Phase B and Phase C).
 In Phase A, the child will be asked to wash hands by him/herself as independently as possible.
 The parent will be instructed to provide assistance to the child only when necessary (as outlined below).
 In Phase B, the child will be assisted by the physical robot during the hand washing.
 In Phase C, the child will be assisted by the virtual avatar.
 During each of the intervention trials the parent will be told by the student researcher when to enter to provide assistance to the child, and will be instructed to provide assistance only for the specific step that the child is having difficulties with (as outlined below).
 Each child will be randomly assigned to one of the two phase orders A-A-B-B-C-C or A-A-C-C-B-B.

 It will take about an hour to an hour and a half for each visit.
 The child will be asked to wash his/her hands eight times for every visit, for a total of forty-eight trials per child.
 The child and his/her parent may take a short break (e.g. fifteen minutes) after the fourth hand-washing activity to prevent fatigue.
-Besides the short break in the middle of the hand-washing activities, the child may also take breaks whenever dissent occurs.
+Besides the short break in the middle of the hand-washing activity, the child may also take breaks whenever dissent occurs.
 The break will last as long as the child needs until he/she is willing to continue the trial.
 If the parent feels the need, they may leave and come back to finish the activities another day.
 They will not be withdrawn from the study unless requested.
 The specific protocol for each hand-washing session is as follows:

 The hand-washing activity will be broken down into seven tasks: turn on the water, wet your hands, squeeze out the soap, scrub your hands, rinse your hands, turn off the water, and dry your hands.
 These tasks are modified based on Bimbrahw et al. pilot study [8].
 These constitute the same tasks as Bimbrahw’s except that the first (i.e. turn on the water and wet your hands) and the last task (i.e. turn off the water and dry your hands) are now four individual tasks to ensure that each task only involves one action.

-All phases will be video recorded by the overhead, the scene, and the Kinect cameras and will be voice recorded by the microphone from the overhead camera.
+All phases will be video recorded by the overhead, the scene, and the Kinect cameras and will be audio recorded by the microphone from the scene camera.
 The student researcher will be in the room adjacent to the washroom out of view of the child for all phases.
 He will remotely control the robot and the virtual avatar in the intervention phases.
 The parent will be with the child in the washroom for the baseline phase, and will be with the student researcher for the Intervention Phases unless the child needs physical assistance from the parent.

 Phase A (Baseline Phase)